 There are four response time overdrive options (Off, Normal, Fast, and Faster), but we recommend using ‘Fast’ as ‘Faster’ introduces pixel overshoot (inverse ghosting).

-AMD FreeSync allows you to synchronize the monitor’s refresh rate with the frame rates of a compatible GPU.
+AMD FreeSync allows you to synchronize the monitor’s refresh rate with the frame rate of a compatible GPU.
 The result is a variable refresh rate (VRR) that removes all screen tearing and stuttering within the VRR range, which is 50-144Hz/FPS over DisplayPort and 60-144Hz/FPS over HDMI on this gaming monitor.

 The OSD (On-Screen Display) menu of the LG 34GL750 144Hz gaming monitor is quite user-friendly and easy to navigate with thanks to the joystick that’s placed beneath the screen.